 Politics and sport

 The rugby tours that resulted caused deep anger among African nations.
-The 1976 tour was a diplomatic disaster without precedent.
+The 1976 tour of South Africa was a diplomatic disaster without precedent.
 The 1981 tour, which caused much turmoil in New Zealand, resulted in the country’s 1982 attempt to win a seat on the United Nations’ Security Council failing.
 International sporting events involving New Zealand participation, including the Montreal Olympics, were boycotted, and New Zealand’s international reputation for excellent race relations was damaged.

 Some white Rhodesians migrating to New Zealand entered under the radar, using their British passports.
 Many New Zealanders were comfortable with this, seeing Rhodesia’s white minority (who, unlike white South Africans, were all British in origin) as kith and kin for whom, said Prime Minister Keith Holyoake, they felt ‘nothing but admiration’.1